OpenNebula/docs/source/overview/opennebula_concepts/key_features.rst

 **HIGH AVAILABILITY AND BUSINESS CONTINUITY**

 * High availability architecture
-* Persistent database backend with support for high availability configurations
+* Persistent database Back-end with support for high availability configurations
 * Configurable behavior in the event of failure for cost-effective failover solutions

 **VIRTUAL INFRASTRUCTURE MANAGEMENT**